 Tinkling Spring is located on forty-one acres of beautiful hillside in the Shenandoah Valley.
 Our commitment has always been to support and provide for our church members and for the community.

 The church’s grounds include the sanctuary, Spring Hall with a full kitchen and gymnasium, the education building, the church office, the Fellowship Hall with a full kitchen, the outdoor pavilion, the playground area, three cemeteries, and a natural spring named The Tinkling Spring from which the church derived its name.
 Below is a description of our large spaces that are often reserved for weddings, funerals, showers, reunions, athletics, and other needs.
-If you would like to reserve one of the church facilities, please check out our facilities calendar to see if the date is available, and then contact the church office at email@example.com or call (540)885-0746 to reserve the space.
+If you would like to reserve one of the church facilities, please contact the church office at firstname.lastname@example.org or call (540)885-0746 to reserve the space.

 Construction of the new sanctuary began on August 14, 2005, and was completed in April 2007.
 The sanctuary is adorned with stained glass windows and plush carpet.
 In front of the sanctuary is a chancel area that contains a pulpit, piano, organ, and chairs for the choir members.
 At the front are the visual furniture marking the Sacraments of Baptism and the Lord’s Supper; the Baptismal Font and the Communion Table.
 Off the chancel area, there is a large music room where various groups practice and the office for the music director.
 Together the sanctuary and balcony seat 525 people.